“All conditioned things are impermanent.

 9. Because all phenomena are ultimately impermanent, it’s a mistake to consider them personal to you in any way.
 “You” are not annoyed; you have the thought or sensation of annoyance.
 “My pizza” is not delicious; a sensation of deliciousness was felt.
 The anger you’re feeling is not yours; it’s not who you are.
 Ultimately, nothing is substantially you because you are just a constitution of millions of atoms that are always changing.
 Visitors to the mind ultimately leave the mind.
 The very notion of a steady “self” is questionable.

 10. Stability of mind is required if you wish to observe your experiences in such a way to understand their true nature.
 The practice of meditation, when pursued more ambitiously than just trying to garner surface-level stress reduction, helps you develop stability a mind.
 By which I mean developing a mind that is concentrated, balanced, pliable, equanimous, alert, collected.
 A collected mind can recognize the present moment’s experience, receive/sit with/observe the defilements and the unwholesome patterns of mind that inevitably arise, and ultimately not let those defilements take over and dominate your mind.
 You observe them until they, too, pass away.
 Or, in a positive instance, with stability of mind when you feel joy you can just feel joy in that moment.
-If you begin to crave more joy in that moment, as many of us do to our detriment, you will notice it in that moment and curtail the craving.
+If you begin to crave more joy in that moment, as many of us do to our detriment, a collected mind will notice it in that moment and curtail the craving.

 11. There are a set of ethical views and beliefs that the Buddha articulated to accompany the practice of meditation.
 For example, don’t steal, use harsh speech, etc. He argued you need Right View and then the wisdom that comes from direct observation of your mind (meditation) in order to develop the right mental discipline.
 You need to train your heart to have the right intentions.